maidsafe/temp_safe_network/sn_cli/README.md

 Logging is available from 3 sources: `safe`, `sn_api` and `sn_cli`.
 Possible values for levels are `info`, `debug` and `trace`, each of those increasing in detail.
 You can try varying these to get the level you want.

 If you experience the CLI taking a long time to respond, you can try decreasing its timeout duration.
-This is controlled using the `SN_CLI_QUERY_TIMEOUT` environment variable.
+This is controlled using the `SN_QUERY_TIMEOUT` environment variable.
 The units of this variable is in seconds.
-So for example, you may try `export SN_CLI_QUERY_TIMEOUT=30`.
+So for example, you may try `export SN_QUERY_TIMEOUT=30`.

 ## Networks